srabeeh/GoodR/README.md

 # GoodR
-IOS Swift Social Network application for self-less acts of giving
+IOS Swift Social Network application for self-less acts of giving.

 Open the workspace not the xcodeproj

-This project uses Firebase
+This project uses Firebase, Facebook and custom user logins.